-One of the fastest growing sports in the U.S. Pickleball is a combination of tennis and ping pong and designed to be easy to learn and play.
-Fun for any age from 5 to 90 and beyond!
+One of the fastest-growing sports in the U.S. Pickleball is a combination of tennis and ping pong and designed to be easy to learn and play.
+Fun for any adult from age 18 to 90 and beyond!

 “The Bucket System”